 Another factor driving the overall adoption of ePrescribing is Electronic Prescribing of Controlled Substance (EPCS) technology.
-EPCS technology helps caregivers to integrate opioid prescription information into EHRs and streamlines and enables clinician workflow and reduces patient burden.
+EPCS technology helps caregivers to integrate opioid prescription information into EHRs streamlines and enables clinician workflow and reduces patient burden.

-In addition, signed into federal law in 2018, the SUPPORT for Patients and Communities Act includes an electronic prescribing requirement for the use of EPCS technology for all controlled substance prescriptions under Medicare part D drugs.
+In addition, signed into federal law in 2018, the SUPPORT for Patients and Communities Act includes an electronic prescribing requirement for the use of EPCS technology for all controlled substance prescriptions under Medicare Part D drugs.

-Q: Please tell us about the EPCS mandate, and the upcoming deadline for compliance.
+Q: Please tell us about the EPCS mandate and the upcoming deadline for compliance.

 A: Soon, providers in the United States must use EPCS technology when prescribing controlled substances containing opiates for Medicare patients.

 For many providers, meeting this requirement may be challenging.
-Though with the right ePrescribing partner, it is possible to easily be up-and-running with a solution that both meets the requirements and streamlines the entire prescribing process.
+However with the right ePrescribing partner, it is possible to easily be up-and-running with a solution that both meets the requirements and streamlines the entire prescribing process.